vmware-tanzu-learning/course-spring-boot-native-code/README.md

 ## Build the application:

-Still from within the Docker container.
+Still from within the Docker container, do the fo0llowing:

-Build ther application as a regular JVM app:
+Build the application as a regular JVM app:
+(TODO Do I need to do this really?)
 ```
 ./gradlew build
 ```

 Build the application as a native GraalVM app:
-(this will take much longer than the non-native image.
-Count on 2+ minutes)
+__Note__: This will take much longer than the non-native image.
+Count on 2+ minutes.
 ```
 ./gradlew nativeCompile
 ```